cheapstockquotes/Market--Data--REST--Download--tool/README.md

 # Market  Data  REST  Download  tool
-CheapStockQuotes provides a reliable and cost effective market data feed for web sites and application developers through REST API calls.
+CheapStockQuotes provides a reliable and cost effective market data feed for web sites and application developers via a REST API.
 Response data is realtime (non-delayed) dating back to 1980.
 Cheapstockquotes has all U.S. Stocks, Futures, Indexes, ETFs, Funds and International Currencies and some Crypto Currencies.
 We've recently added Extended, Pre-market and Post-market price data to the service.

 This repository code is an example application to make REST API calls to https://www.cheapstockquotes.com